-MILWAUKEE - The Transportation Security Administration (TSA) and the Wisconsin Department of Transportation Division of Motor Vehicles (DMV) are reminding Wisconsin residents that starting Oct.
-1, 2020, travelers will need a REAL ID or another acceptable form of identification to board a flight.
-Signs are currently posted at Milwaukee Mitchell International Airport (MKE) and all other Wisconsin airports.
+MADISON - The Transportation Security Administration (TSA) and the Wisconsin Department of Transportation Division of Motor Vehicles (DMV) today held a press conference at the Dane County Regional Airport (MSN) to remind Wisconsin residents that starting Oct.
+1, 2020, travelers will need a REAL ID-compliant form of identification to board a flight at MSN and all U.S. airports.
+Signs are currently posted at all Wisconsin airports reminding travelers of the October 1, 2020 deadline.

-Wisconsin has been issuing REAL ID driver licenses and ID cards since January 14, 2013.
-To determine if a Wisconsin driver license is a REAL ID, look for the cutout of a star in the upper right-hand corner of the card.
+Wisconsin has been issuing REAL ID-compliant licenses and ID cards since January 14, 2013.
+To determine if a Wisconsin driver license is REAL ID-compliant, look for the cutout of a star in a black background in the upper right-hand corner of the license.

 Travelers who do not have a REAL ID may use another form of acceptable documentation, such as a valid passport or military ID.
 For a complete list of acceptable IDs, go to https://www.tsa.gov/travel/security-screening/identification.
 A REAL ID also will be required to gain access to secure federal facilities, including military bases, nuclear facilities and some federal offices starting Oct.
 1, 2020.

 “Since a driver license or ID is the most convenient form of identification, Wisconsin DMV encourages travelers to prepare their paperwork, then visit a DMV before the October 1, 2020 deadline,” said Wisconsin Division of Motor Vehicles (DMV) Administrator Kristina Boardman.
 “Our customers are encouraged to visit the DMV sooner rather than later.
 Delay could mean longer lines at the DMV or travelers without a REAL ID or another acceptable form of ID will be denied boarding their plane.”